 This page includes tips, links, and important information for bringing a bicycle on the Chicago region’s public transit system.
 Bikes are welcome and ride free on CTA, Metra, and Pace, but rules and accommodations are subject to change.
 Always check each transit agency’s website for the most recent information.

 CTA offers year-round opportunities to bring your bicycle aboard and explore Chicago through sustainable and multimodal transportation.
 For more information on the CTA and bicycling, visit https://www.transitchicago.com/bikeandride/.

-There are two types of bicycle racks on CTA buses — Byk Rak and Sportworks models.
+All CTA buses are equipped with bike racks, located on the front of the bus, with most regular, two-wheeled bikes fitting into the racks.
+CTA buses include two types of bicycle racks- the Byk Rak and Sportworks models.
 They differ by the color of their support arms; Byk Rak (red wheel support arms) and Sportworks (yellow or black wheel support arms).